-Batu Caves means limestone caves consist a series of 18 Caves.
+Batu Caves means limestone caves consist of a series of 18 Caves.
 Temuan Indigenous people initially used this cave as a shelter and rest area as they hunted around the cave area.
-Estimated the ages of Batu Caves between 306 to 506 million years old.
-It takes its name from the Sungai Batu (Stone River), which flows past the limestone hill.
+Estimated the ages of the caves between 306 to 506 million years old.
+It takes its name from the Sungai Batu (Stone River), flowing past the limestone hill.

 Batu Caves History

-The history of Hindu temples in Batu Caves began in 1888 by K. Thamboosamy Pillai and Mr. Kandappa consecrated a Vel in Batu Caves.
-In 1891 they established the first Thaipusam celebration in Batu Caves.
-According to history books, Mr. Kayoroganan Pillai (the head south Indian labors) had a dream.
+According to history books, Mr. Kayoroganan Pillai (the head of south Indian laborers) had a dream.
 The mother of Lord Murugan told him to build a temple for her son Lord Murugan.
-As a very devoted Hindu, he felt very honored and he determined to make it as a unique temple.
-During the process finding the right place to build a temple, his friend recommended Batu Caves.
+As a very devoted Hindu, he felt very honored and determined to make it a unique temple.
+During the process of finding the right place to build a temple, his friend recommended Batu Caves.

-The form of Vel similar to Tamil ancient spears associated with Lord Murugan impressed him to choose cathedral caves.
-He also likes the main caves situated about 100 meters from street level that will protect the temple from the flood.
-The height of the caves also aligns with the concept the highest you are the closer you to the gods.
-The main caves about 250meter long and 150meter tall fits to hold huge visitor during Thaipusam festival.
+The form of Vel, similar to Tamil ancient spears associated with Lord Murugan, impressed him to choose cathedral caves.
+He also likes the main caves situated about 100 meters from street level to protect the temple from the flood.
+The height of the caves also aligns with the concept the highest you are, the closer you are to the gods.
+The main caves are about 250meter long and 150meter tall, able to hold huge visitors during the Hindu festival.

-As a result of K. Thamboosamy Pillai commitment to Lord Murugan temple, Batu Caves temple becomes the most popular tourist attractions in Kuala Lumpur.
+As a result of K. Thamboosamy Pillai commitment to Lord Murugan temple, Batu Caves temple becomes the most popular tourist attraction in Kuala Lumpur.
 Indeed the most prominent and most prosperous Hindu temple in Malaysia.
-Its also served all the Deity for Malaysian Hindu.
+It also served all the Deity for Malaysian Hindu.

 Batu Caves Attractions